c4p3n/Games-Writing/IntoTheBreach.md

 * I think it "feels" like a puzzle game too, but I'm not sure why.

 I'm really enjoying Into the Breach.
-I think it takes a lot of good design and courage to build a game where the player can plan their next move with all the information they need right in front of them.
-I takes good design for obvious reasons.
-It takes courage because player omniscience is scary.
-It can make the game feel small in scope or boring.
-Or, it could make people call your strategy game a puzzle game.
+It takes a lot of work and courage to build a game where the player can plan their next move with all the necessary information right in front of them.
+Player omniscience is a scary thing because it can lead to quick mastery or boredom.
+It can even get the game assigned to a different genre.

-In reading stories about Into The Breach I've stumbled upon more than a few comments about how this game that bills itself as a Strategy game is actually more like a Puzzle game.
-It made me wonder why people think that and why it seems that the term "puzzle" is used like a put down.
+In reading stories about Into The Breach I've stumbled upon more than a few comments about how this strategic Starship Troopers simulator is actually more like a kaiju-killing puzzle.
+So why do people think that and why does it seem that the term "puzzle" is used like a put down?
+The answer appears to lie in the game's scope and generous UI.